domanhtien2011/CoderSchool-React-Assignment-1/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
+The following **additional** features are implemented:
+1. Image loading css animation while movie's posters are being fetched from API.
+2. Movie Poster.

 I tried my best to finish most of the basic functionalities for this homework.
 Juggling the time for a startup job and this class is not easy for me.
 I am gonna finish all the optional requirements in the future for sure.